Welcome address from the Provincial Grand Master of Munster Right Worshipful Brother Leslie Deane

 In 1733, Lord Kingston of Mitchelstown was elected Grand Master of Munster while being at the same time Grand Master of Ireland and in this way the two Grand Lodges were amalgamated.

-While being happy and content to give their allegiance to the Grand Lodge of Ireland, the fourteen Munster Lodges retain a form of working which differs somewhat from that used by other Lodges of the Irish Constitution.
+While being happy and content to give their allegiance to the Grand Lodge of Ireland, the thirteen Munster Lodges retain a form of working which differs somewhat from that used by other Lodges of the Irish Constitution.
 Within the United Grand Lodge of England, the province of Bristol uses a rather similar working.
 It is believed that this similarity of working came about because of the close maritime trading links between Cork and Bristol in the 18th and 19th Centuries.

 The Masons of Munster are always delighted to welcome visiting Brethren to their meetings.
 Likewise any man of goodwill interested in joining our ancient and honourable society will be given all the help and advice he may require.